Azure/azure-batch-software-entitlement/docs/walkthrough.md

 If compilation works without any issues, you should now have the executables you need for testing.

-Run the `sestest` console utility to verify it is ready for use.
+Run the `sestest` console utility to verify it is ready for use:

 ``` PowerShell
 .\sestest